The NVSU Story

 Both NVSIT and NVSPC have distinct areas of excellence catering quality education to Novo Vizcayanos, those coming from neighboring provinces and other parts of the country.
 It was then reckoned that the merging of the two campuses would strengthen the pursuit for quality education.
 The goal of becoming a single institution with a university status was made possible through the collaborative efforts of all officials of both campuses and the imposing support from the political heads of the province.

 A Technical Working Group (TWG) was organized to conduct a feasibility study on the merging of the two campuses and this was initiated by then Hon.
 Cong.
 Padilla.
 The key officials of both campuses made up the TWG and had their initial meeting on July 13, 2001.
 The establishment of NVSU was steered by the constitutional mandate as stated in Sec.
-2 paragraph 1 of Article XIV and in Batas Pambansa Blg.
-232 (Education Act of 1982) that the state shall establish, maintain, and support a complete, adequate, and integrated system of education relevant to the needs of the people and of society.
+2 paragraph 1 of Article XIV and in Batas Pambansa Blg, 2232 (Education Act of 1982) that “the state shall establish, maintain, and support a complete, adequate, and integrated system of education relevant to the needs of the people and of society.”

 After four years of fruitful administration, Dr. Abon was re-appointed by the members of the Board of Regents for a second term.
 However, the flourishing university was in mourning with the untimely demise of Dr. Abon on April 23, 2010.
 The gargantuan task left by the Abon leadership was taken over by Dr. Romeo S. Quilang, President of the Isabela State University, as officer in-charge (OIC) through BOR Resolution No. 68 s.
 2010 which took effect on April 26, 2010.
-Nevertheless, due to the need for a full time care taker of the University, Dr. Leodevico M. Fronda was appointed by the BOR as OIC in place of Dr. Quilang by virtue of BOR Res.
+Nevertheless, due to the need for a full time executive of the university, Dr. Leodevico M. Fronda was appointed by the BOR as OIC in place of Dr. Quilang by virtue of BOR Res.
 No. 25 s.2011 effective September 26, 2011.
-The term of Dr. Fronda ended on April 1, 2012 when the University Board of Regents through a search committee headed by Dr. Saturnino M. Ocampo, a former CHED Commissioner has finally affirmed Dr. Florentina S. Dumlao as NVSU President.
-Dr. Dumlao took her office on April 2, 2012 by virtue of BOR Res.
+The term of Dr. Fronda ended on April 1, 2012 when the University Board of Regents through a search committee headed by Dr. Saturnino M. Ocampo, a former CHED Commissioner finally affirmed Dr. Florentina S. Dumlao as NVSU President.
+Dr. Dumlao assumed office on April 2, 2012 by virtue of BOR Res.
 No. 26, s.
 2012.
-Under the Dumlao leadership, the crafting of the NVSU Five-year Development Plan/Investment Plan (2012-2017) is given due priority for the university to chart a clear direction as preparation for a bolder journey taking off from the great accomplishments of the past administrations .
-It is the intention of this new leadership put all the university components in their proper places in order to achieve the NVSU’s ultimate vision, mission and goals.

 Vision, Mission, Goals and Core Values